Completeness of Care

 Why go to these lengths?
 The answer is simple: our patients deserve it.

 Anesthesia: Anesthesiologist/Pediatric Anesthesiologist/Certified Registered Nurse Anesthetist

 The administration of anesthesia is a critical aspect of performing safe surgery – without it, none of our work would be possible.
 Our anesthesia providers deliver the highest level of care to a broad age range of patients from infancy to adulthood in varied environments across the globe.
 They work in harmony with the surgical and nursing teams to deliver anesthetic care and pain management.

 Biomedical technicians ensure that we can bring state-of-the-art medical equipment to even the most rural and remote hospitals.
 Their responsibilities include guaranteeing the integrity of hospital infrastructure and systems.
 They assess, monitor and repair equipment supplied by both local foundations and Operation Smile Global Headquarters.
-Our biomedical technicians are essential in ensuring the safety of our patients and volunteers on the medical mission.
+Our biomedical technicians are essential in ensuring the safety of our patients and volunteers on surgical programs.

 Nursing: Pre/Post-Operative, Operating Room, Recovery Room

 Our nurses provide patients with their professional skills and personal touch.
 They embody the compassionate and caring spirit of Operation Smile’s medical volunteer community.
 Their knowledge of pediatric principles and their diverse abilities ensure that every patient receives the exceptional care they deserve, every step of the way.